-While malware on Android smartphones and tablets isn’t nearly as bad as some antivirus “experts” say, protection is still a good idea.
-We’re talking about protection from trojans and viruses or even malicious apps and websites.
+While malware on Android phones and tablets isn’t nearly as bad as some “experts” say, protection is still a good idea.
+Protection from trojans and viruses, malicious websites, or Android app malware.

-Android Antivirus apps can protect your smartphone and keep it safe, and most have extra features worth using and paying for.
-Some of those include find my phone features, security as a whole, or even photo vaults to keep your personal data safe from prying eyes or theft.
+Android Antivirus apps can protect your smartphone and your apps.
+Plus, they have extra features worth paying for.
+Those include find my lost phone, real-time scanning, security as a whole, or even photo vaults to keep your personal data safe from prying eyes or theft.
+Lets’s get started.

 AVG AntiVirus Security Free

-First up is AVG, simply because everyone’s probably heard of them.
+First up is AVG, simply because everyone’s probably heard of them and they’re that good.
 AVG is a staple in the PC antivirus space, and they have excellent options for Android.
-AVG has over 100 million downloads and tons of excellent reviews, not to mention the free version offers enough protection for most users.
+AVG has over 100 million downloads, tons of excellent reviews, and the free version offers enough protection for most users.

 AVG AntiVirus Security Free is a comprehensive app that’s extremely thorough, and the paid version offers even more for those who need it.
 Get it now from the link below.

-Lookout Security & Antivirus is another good option, and it comes pre-installed on a wide array of smartphones already.
-The free option is pretty basic, but once you pay the $2.99 a month or $30 a year price for Lookout it’s a pretty good package.
+Lookout Security & Antivirus is another good option, and it comes pre-installed on a wide array of smartphones already, mainly Samsung devices.
+The free option is pretty basic, but once you pay the $2.99 a month or $30 a year price for Lookout it’s a great package.

 Lookout offers antivirus, anti-malware, anti-theft, and backup capabilities in the free version.
 All of those features are even better once you’re a paying customer.
 Lookout even has a feature that will remember your devices last known location as the battery is about to die, which could be helpful if it gets lost.
 This is also a free feature.

-Many consider it bloatware since it comes on most devices out of the box, but it’s an overall decent package that’s priced competitive and works well.
+Many consider it bloatware since it comes on some devices out of the box, but it’s an overall decent Android antivirus option that’s priced competitively and gets the job done.

 Avast Mobile Security

-If I had to recommend one free antivirus option for your home computer, Avast would be it.
-The same goes for Android users.
-Their mobile suite is packed full of features for both free and paid users.
-They’re even friendly to modders who root Android devices.
+If I had to recommend one free antivirus for your computer at home, I’d choose Avast.
+So, naturally, one of my top recommendations for Android antivirus protection is Avast too.
+Their mobile suite has plenty of features for both free and paid users.

 Really, Avast probably could top this list, but we’re not going in any particular order here.
 Avast offers all the same antivirus, anti-malware, phishing, and scanning features of the others.
 You get a virus scanner, virus removal, protector, network meter, app manager, app lock, and even firewall (on rooted phones) which give you total control for staying clean.
 It really is as feature-complete as they come.